Emotionally Charged, Logically Blurred: AI-driven Emotional Framing Impairs Human Fallacy Detection: Concluding Remarks

 This work presents, to our knowledge, the first systematic study of how (AI-framed) emotions affect fallacy detection and argument convincingness.
 We benchmarked LLMs for their ability to inject emotions into arguments and created a dataset of emotionally framed fallacious arguments, which we then evaluated through human studies.
 Our results show that while LLMs \ycr{can frame textual emotions without disturbing the reasoning structure of arguments from premise to conclusion}, humans often do not perceive the \ycr{intended emotions}, leading to a gap between emotional expression and subjective experience.
 Importantly, \yct{AI-driven} emotional framing reduces human performance in fallacy detection but only modestly increases convincingness.
 Certain perceived emotions, such as fear, sadness, and enjoyment, are associated with higher persuasive impact; enjoyment also facilitates fallacy detection, whereas sadness and fear impair it.

 These findings highlight both opportunities and risks.
-On the one hand, our study provides new insights into the interplay between emotions and reasoning, offering resources for research in computational argumentation.
-On the other hand, the ability of LLMs to strategically inject emotions into arguments underscores potential misuse for manipulation and misinformation.
+On the one hand, our study provides new insights into the interplay between emotions and reasoning, offering resources for research in computational argumentation. \yccr{Future work could also explore the effects of emotions on LLM behavior in argumentation.
+For example, \citet{payandeh-etal-2024-susceptible} find that LLMs are substantially more often convinced when presented with logical fallacies in a multi-round debate setting, but do not consider the role of emotions.} On the other hand, the ability of LLMs to strategically inject emotions into arguments underscores potential misuse for manipulation and misinformation.
 Future work should expand the scope to more diverse and real-world arguments, explore refined prompting strategies, and investigate mitigation methods to safeguard against malicious applications.